|Holliday Dyes and Chemicals Works Demolition-April 2003

 In 1917 Major Holliday acquired a large number of German-owned British dye patents which were under Government control.
 By 1918 L. B. Holliday and Co. had 20 dyes in the line and was

-Huddersfield merged with Levenstein Ltd. in Blackley to form the British Dyestuffs Corporation, which later became ICI.
-The Dalton Works’ problems were gradually resolved and the site
+of Huddersfield merged with Levenstein Ltd. in Blackley to form the British Dyestuffs Corporation, which later became ICI.
+The Dalton Works’ problems were gradually resolved and the

 L. B. Holliday and Co. prospered under the leadership of Major Holliday.
 A Canadian branch office and warehouse were established in Montreal in 1920.